compulim/iter-fest/README.md

 Note: `Observable` is push-based and it does not support flow control.
 When converting to `AsyncIterableIterator`, the internal buffer could build up quickly.

-Note: When the observable throw an exception via `observer.error()`, it will become rejection of `AsyncIterator.next()`.
+Note: when the observable throw an exception via `observer.error()`, it will become rejection of `AsyncIterator.next()`.
 The exception will be hoisted back to the caller.

 ## Others